 There are more than 6 billion smartphone users in the world.
 And that number is forecast to keep growing.
 It’s no wonder then that location-based marketing has become an important tactic for businesses to engage mobile users.

 But what exactly is it?
-And how can it help your marketing and advertising efforts?
+And how can it help your marketing and advertising efforts in 2023?
 These real-world examples of geofencing will give you a better understanding of what this technology is, what the applications are for business owners and how to get creative with your campaigns.

 Read through all of the geofencing advertising examples, or skip straight to the bit you’re interested in using the handy menu below:

 - Examples of geofencing – Burger King